lancaster-coder1991/Meteorite_React_SPA/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To run, clone the repository to a local directory.
-Ensure [Node.js](https://nodejs.org/en/download/) is installed and then navigate into the new directory and run the following command in a terminal to install the required dependencies:
+Ensure [Node.js](https://nodejs.org/en/download/) is installed and then navigate into the new directory/meteorite_app and run the following command in a terminal to install the required dependencies:

 `npm i`